sdss/lvmscraper/README.rst

 -----

 * Start some actors
-* The actor interface has two commands and one option --filter
+* The actor interface has two commands data & fits with an option --filter

 .. code-block:: console